Americans in China: History

-According to the Sixth National Population Census of the People's Republic of China conducted in 2010, there are 71,493 Americans residing in Mainland China, the second largest single group of foreign nationals behind Koreans.
-Americans have been coming to China for job opportunities since 1994.
+Today, Americans have been moving to China for job opportunities since 1994.
 In the late 2000s and early 2010s, a growing number of Americans in their 20s and 30s headed to China for employment, lured by its faster-growing economy and good pay in the financial sector.
 Many of them teach English, a service in demand from Chinese businesspeople and students and a growing number are arriving with skills and experience in computers, finance and other fields.
+While working at international companies and schools provide an international community of peers and friends, many express that language and cultural barriers outside of their workplace makes it hard for them to truly fit in and develop a sense of belonging.
+Some has also expressed that the language barriers make administrative tasks particularly difficult.
+Being in a foreign country with no friends and families, many have also expressed loneliness and homesickness.